 Why your shaving cream is watery and what to do about it?

-In this response post, I will discuss the reasons for your shaving cream turning watery or runny.
-I will also provide the most applicable suggestions to prevent your shaving cream from turning watery.
-I will tell you how to fix a runny shaving cream instead of wasting or replacing it with a new one.
+In this response post, I will discuss the reasons for your shaving cream turning watery or runny, provide the most applicable suggestions to prevent it from turning watery and tell you how to fix a runny shaving cream instead of wasting it or replacing it with a new one.

 Shaving creams have propellent added to them.
-Sometimes this pressurized propellent gas runs out earlier than the cream itself, leaving it watery, runny, and thin.
-The best solution is to shake the container so you can emulsify the propellant into the water.
+This pressurized propellent gas sometimes runs out earlier than the cream itself, leaving it watery, runny, and thin.
+The best solution is to shake the container to emulsify the propellant into the water.

-Please keep on reading, as I will explore in detail all the scientific facts that are responsible for making your shaving cream watery.
+Please keep on reading, as I will explore in detail all the scientific facts that make shaving cream watery.

 Contents